luxonis/depthai-core/README.md

 ### Run all onhost tests

-- These tests do NOT require a connected device (either via usb or poe)
+- These tests do NOT require a connected device

 ```bash
 cd build